 If you really want to get the full benefit and assure a lot of quality photo's, please speak to Pete in the morning who will then fit a sticker on your bike so he can concentrate on getting you the best shots of your day.

 Open Pitlane Trackdays

 Throughout the year we run a number of open pitlane (OPL) track days for experience riders who prefer to ride without the constraints of timed sessions.
-On these days, the number of participants is limited so you can be guaranteed maximum track time (Strickly no novices please.)
+On these days, the number of participants is limited so you can be guaranteed maximum track time (Strictly no lower group riders please.)

 PLEASE NOTE *

 We strongly recommend only advanced group and confident upper middle riders for our OPL trackdays.
 This is for yours and our other customers safety as this event does attract the more confident faster riders.
 It is your responsibility to assess your ability before booking a OPL.
 (If you are unsure but would like to book a OPL, please ask an instructor on a normal trackday to ride out with you and give feedback)